Trying 4 Vegan Restaurants in Tokyo

 I even went back on my last day in Tokyo because it was still thinking about it two weeks later.
 No regrets.
 10/10 would recommend.

 Location: 5-1-8 Jingumae, Shibuya-ku, Tokyo, Japan, 150-0001

 Cost: roughly 3000 yen per meal

 This place was a little out of the way but it was very delicious.
 My brother and I were on a budget so we actually didn’t get the full-course meal, with rice and soup and all your heart can desire, but a plate of three sides and a dessert.
 It came to about 1000 yen per person.
 And again, it was so good.
 Much like the restaurant above, the food was very fresh but prepared in a way that made it more exciting.
 Japan is very big on pumpkin during autumn and theirs was prepared in a way that made it nice and soft.
+(If you’re in Japan during pumpkin season, you have to try their pumpkin!
+It’s delicious.)
 The seaweed was also flavorful.
 The dessert was a pumpkin cheesecake-type plate and though it was small, it was delicious, especially with the sauce.
 My brother really enjoyed it, as well.
 My regret is that the food was not super filling, so we should’ve splurged and gotten the full-course meal.
 I have no doubt it would have been scrumptious.

 Ain Soph.
 Journey Shinjuku

 Cost: roughly 3-4000 yen per meal